 Locker Rental Policy

 Lockers can be rented for $10 per semester, and $5 per summer session.
-This fee must be paid in cash at the Commons Desk of the Campus Center.
-Once the fee is paid and the agreement signed, the Campus Center staff will keep a copy of the agreement with the student’s Emerson ID on file.
+This fee must be paid in cash at the service desk at 172 Tremont.
+Once the fee is paid and the agreement signed, the Campus Centers staff will keep a copy of the agreement with the student’s Emerson ID on file.
 (Only one locker is allowed per student; lockers should be used only by the student renting them.
 Lockers cannot be shared or swapped.)

-- Lockers are not automatically renewable.
-Students must notify the Max Mutchnick Campus Center to renew their locker agreement and pay the next semester or summer fee.
+Lockers are not automatically renewable.
+Students must renew their locker agreement and pay the next semester or summer fee.
 Students must remove all materials and belongings from their assigned lockers by the last day of the semester.
-Failure to do so may result in the items being disposed of by Campus Center staff.
+Failure to do so may result in the items being disposed of by Campus Centers staff.

-- Emerson College and the Max Mutchnick Campus Center are not responsible for damage or loss of the contents of any locker.
+Emerson College and the Campus Centers are not responsible for damage or loss of the contents of any locker.
 Students are responsible for reporting any damage or needed repairs to campuscenter [at] emerson.edu.
 (If your locker door does not open or shut properly, do not force it; report it immediately.)

-- The Max Mutchnick Campus Center reserves the right to open a locker with or without the consent of the renter when locker procedures are being abused or in case of an emergency.
+The Campus Centers reserve the right to open a locker with or without the consent of the renter when locker procedures are being abused or in case of an emergency.

-- Clubs and organizations are responsible for the condition of their locker and will be charged for any damages.
-Access to lockers begins on the first day of classes in September, and the lockers must be cleaned out by the last day of the semester in May.
-Lockers are not automatically renewable.
-Student organizations must submit a request each academic year with the Campus Center administration.
+Clubs and organizations are responsible for the condition of their storage unit and will be charged for any damages.
+Storage is not automatically renewable.
+Student organizations must submit an allocation request each academic year with SEAL administration.

-- Emerson College and the Max Mutchnick Campus Center are not responsible for damage or loss of the contents of any locker.
+Emerson College and the Campus Centers are not responsible for damage or loss of the contents of any storage unit.
 Student organizations are responsible for reporting any damage or needed repairs to campuscenter [at] emerson.edu.
-(If your locker door does not open or shut properly, do not force it; report it immediately.)
+(If your storage unit door does not open or shut properly, do not force it; report it immediately.)

-- The Campus Center administration reserves the right to open a locker with or without the consent of the student organization when locker procedures are being abused or in case of emergency.
+SEAL administration reserves the right to open a storage unit with or without the consent of the student organization when procedures are being abused or in case of emergency.